Guidance

 Using our Pre-Application Office

-We encourage you to contact the Pre-Application Office before you formally submit an application.
+We encourage you to contact the PAO before you formally submit an application.
 It is not necessary to do so but may be helpful if you do.
 You will be assigned a contact who can discuss your application with you and advise you on what information you will need to supply.

-How long our application assessment process takes
+Duration of our application assessment process

-How we share information about applications to us
+Sharing information about applications

 • ask for extra information from any party relevant to the application